de4a-eu/ssi-authority-agent/README.md

 Once these basic environment properties are changed, you can proceed to starting the containers.

-'''Important''': To successfully validate the verifiable credentials issued by your organization, you will need to register your organization as a Trusted Issuer into the EBSI TIR Registry.
+**Important additional step in the v1.0 release**: To successfully validate the verifiable credentials issued by your organization, you will need to register your organization as a Trusted Issuer into the EBSI TIR Registry.
 For this step, you will need to contact the EBSI Service Desk team via email and request them to manually register your organization into the TIR registry.
 Contact information for the Service Desk can be found at [here](https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITAL/EBSI+Service+Desk).
 In your request email, you will need to include the information about the DID:ebsi value, which is generated for your organization by the SSI Authority Agent on startup.
 The value can be retrieved directly by calling the `/get-did-ebsi` method in the AA API.

 ### Start containers